vbharadwaj-bk/vbharadwaj-bk.github.io/content/posts/python_extension.md

 my_extension.print_double(3.14)
 ```

 Let's test it out.
-Before you run the code,
-make sure that you export the shell variables `CC` and `CXX` to the
-C / C++ compilers of your choice, or else `cppimport` will attempt
-to locate compilers for you.
-Fire up a terminal and try the following:
+Open a terminal window and try the following:
 ```console
 [shell]% python calling_code.py
 Hello world!
 Your number is 5